t-dillon/tdoku/README.md

 precipitous declines with SSE2.
 See the comment [here](https://github.com/t-dillon/tdoku/blob/master/src/simd_vectors.h) for stats on the availability of SIMD instructions from the Steam hardware survey.

-For configuration and full details of the runs used for these comparisons, [see here](https://github.com/t-dillon/tdoku/tree/master/benchmarks/results_i7-1065G7/i7-1065G7_clang-11_O3_native).
+For configuration and full details of the runs used for the comparisons shown above, [see here](https://github.com/t-dillon/tdoku/tree/master/benchmarks/results_i7-1065G7/i7-1065G7_clang-11_O3_native).

 #### Building and Running